authelia/authelia/docs/content/en/reference/guides/proxy-authorization.md

 ### ExtAuthz

-This is the implementation which supports [Envoy] via the [ExtAuthz Extension Filter].
+This is the implementation which supports [Envoy] via the [HTTP ExtAuthz Filter].

 #### ExtAuthz Metadata